-Before the Bell: What every Canadian investor needs to know today
+What every Canadian investor needs to know today

 In earnings, WestJet posted a 20-per-cent increase in third-quarter profit on improved capacity and traffic.
 The carrier reported profit of $138.4-million or $1.18 a share for the quarter compared with a profit of $116-million or 97 cents a share a year earlier.
 Revenue rose to $1.22-billion from $1.12-billion.

 Meanwhile, Shopify topped forecasts for the 10th quarter early Tuesday, reporting an adjusted profit of 5 cents a share, compared with a loss of 2 cents a year earlier.
 Analysts had been expecting a loss of 1 cent a share in the latest quarter.
 Alongside the results, analysts will also be watching for the company's first substantive response to short-seller's attack on the company's affiliate marketing program that lets third-party promoters to earn commissions for persuading new merchant customers to sign up.
-Shopify's U.S.-listed shares were higher in premarket trading.

 South of the border, results are due from Mastercard, Pfizer and Kellogg.
 Outside the earnings arena, the Federal Reserve begins its two-day meeting.
 No interest-rate hike is expected in Wednesday's announcement but markets will be looking for a hawkish tone in the central bank's statement that could firm up expectations of a December increase in borrowing costs.
 The markets are also expecting an announcement Thursday on who will be the next chair for the powerful central bank.
 All this plays out against a backdrop of political uncertainty after federal investigators proving Russian interference in the 2016 election charged President Donald Trump's former campaign manager, Paul Manafort, and another aide, Rick Gates, with money laundering.